 The NHS Cancer Programme is responsible for delivering on the LTP for cancer.
 The LTP ambitions build on and accelerate the significant progress already made through delivery of the recommendations of the Independent Cancer Taskforce published in 2015.
 You can read more about the we’ve made to deliver the Taskforce’s recommendations in our progress reports.

-You can also read the NHS Cancer Programme’s latest update report which sets out the key achievements from October 2019 to January 2020 in delivering the NHS Long Term Plan for cancer.
+You can also read the NHS Cancer Programme’s latest update report, which summarises the key achievements and milestones from April to December 2020 in delivering the NHS Long Term Plan for cancer.